Geometric structures of late points of a two-dimensional simple random walk: Basic properties

 \section{Basic properties}

-In this section, we use the preliminary results concerning a simple random walk that will be applied in later section.
-In proofs given in the remainder of this paper, we use constants that may vary at different occurrences.
+In this section, we use the preliminary results concerning a simple random walk that will be applied in later sections.
+In proofs given in the remainder of this paper, we use constants that may vary for different occurrences.